 CSA Launches Program to Bridge Graduate Skills Gap

-New Initiative Targets Communication Deficiencies in Graduates
+New Initiative Targets Communication Deficiencies in

 The launch follows recent data from Jobs and Skills Australia highlighting that 18% of employers rank communication skills as a top hiring criterion, yet many graduates fall short in this area.
 Youth unemployment stands at 9%, underscoring the need for effective employability skills.
-Vikki Maver, founder of CSA, emphasized the importance of aligning academic training with practical workplace needs.
+Vikki Maver, founder of CSA, emphasised the importance of aligning academic training with practical workplace needs.

-Program Details and Industry Context
+Programme Details and Industry Context

-The Graduate Communication Essentials program offers four courses over a year or an intensive 12-week period, addressing business writing, presentation skills, meeting management, and creating effective presentation decks.
+The Graduate Communication Essentials programme offers four courses over a year or an intensive 12-week period, addressing business writing, presentation skills, meeting management, and creating effective presentation decks.
 Maver explained, “Graduates are often academically proficient but lack the concise communication and collaborative skills demanded by employers from day one.”

 As communication remains a critical skill in the professional environment, CSA reports growing interest from sectors such as professional services, government, and corporate entities.
 The rise of AI in workplaces further highlights the need for clear communication to complement technological advancements.
-The program is available for 2026 graduate intakes nationwide.
+The programme is available for 2026 graduate intakes nationwide.

-In addition to technical communication skills, the program also emphasizes the development of personal and interpersonal attributes that are essential for career success.
+In addition to technical communication skills, the programme also emphasises the development of personal and interpersonal attributes that are essential for career success.
 Participants will engage in workshops designed to enhance teamwork, adaptability, and problem-solving skills.
 By the end of the program, graduates are expected to have a well-rounded skill set that not only improves their employability but also prepares them to thrive in diverse professional settings.

 Source: newshub.medianet.com.au